functional-art/functional-art.github.com/2014/index.md

 ### About

-The functional programming community is largely interested in writing beautiful programs.
-The ACM SIGPLAN International Workshop on Functional Art, Music, Modelling and Design (FARM) is intended to gather researchers and practitioners interested in writing **beautiful programs which generate beautiful artifacts or experiences**, or perhaps even challenge notions of beauty.
-FARM encourages submissions from across art, craft and design, including textiles, visual art, music, 3D sculpture, animation, GUIs, video games, physical models, architectural models, choreographies for dance, poetry, and even VLSI layouts, GPU configurations, or mechanical engineering designs.
-The language used need not be purely functional ("mostly functional" is fine); may be based on abstractions such as higher-order functions, monads, arrows, or streams; and may be manifested as a domain specific language or tool.
-Theoretical foundations, language design, implementation issues, and applications in industry or the arts are all within the scope of the workshop.
+The ACM SIGPLAN International Workshop on Functional Art, Music, Modelling and Design (FARM) gathers together people who are harnessing functional techniques in the pursuit of creativity and expression.

+Functional Programming has emerged as a mainstream software development paradigm, and its artistic and creative use is booming.
+A growing number of software toolkits, frameworks and environments for art, music and design now employ functional programming languages and techniques.
+FARM is a forum for exploration and critical evaluation of these developments, for example to consider potential benefits of greater consistency, tersity, and closer mapping to a problem domain.

 ### Submit a paper or a demo proposal!